LonoCloud/clj-protocol/docs/examples.md

   sudo node ./build/dhcp-client.js eth0
   ```

-* **DHCP server** - Run a DHCP server on eth0 that allocates from
+* **DHCP pool server** - Run a DHCP server on eth0 that allocates from
   a pool and stores the leases in a JSON file.
 This will listen for
   DHCP DISCOVER/REQUESTS and assign addresses from the pool.

   ```
-  sudo node ./build/dhcp-server.js eth0
+  sudo node ./build/pool-server.js eth0
   ```

 * **ICMP/ping client** - Use the ping client to demonstrate ICMP